Clinical Trials (PDQ®)

 - Multiple sclerosis

-- No HIV infection by ELISA and western blot
+- No human immunodeficiency virus (HIV) infection by enzyme-linked immunosorbent assay (ELISA) and western blot

 - Not immunocompromised (by disease or therapy)